A Short Walk Through the Maosing Station’s Old Trees

 There’s no online ordering for bong bong train tickets, so have to be physically in the park to purchase them.
 If you’re staying the night you can buy tickets for the following day any time up until 5pm, which might be smart given that tickets for all but the first two trips (7:30am and 8:80am) tend to sell out pretty quickly according to staff who spoke to us.
 There are a total of nine services every day (with a few extras on national holidays), leaving at half past the hour and returning ninety minutes later from 7:30am through to 3:30pm.
 In order to make sure that there are enough seats for people wanting to come back you are asked to return on the service specified on your ticket.
-A regular ticket (13-65 years old) will set you back $180 while a concessionary ticket (kids between the aged 3-12 and those over 65) is $120.
+A regular ticket (13-65 years old) will set you back $180 while a concessionary ticket (kids aged 3-12 and those over 65) is $120.

 Staying in Taipingshan

 The park has accommodation in the form of Taipingshan Villa (which is actually five separate buildings, each named after a species of conifer).
 As of 2022, prices range from $1200 for a bunk in a four-bed dorm to $9800 for an eight-bed room.
 They can be booked through this website as far as two months in advance, but rooms tend to sell out early.

 How to get to Taipingshan

 Google maps address: Taipingshan is accessed by driving inland from Yilan, then crossing the vast expanse of Lanyang River and driving up Taiping Forestry Road.
 You’ll have to stop at the toll booth to pay the entrance and parking fee, then continue up the road for quite a way until you reach the carpark.
 The walk itself starts from in front of Taipingshan Villa Service Station.